sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

 Now in our function, we'll start by reading from our PlanetScale table.

-To access PlanetScale database we'll be using a package `planetscale-node`, install it the by running below command in the root.
+To access PlanetScale database we'll be using a package `planetscale-node`, install it the by running below command in the `backend/` folder.

 ```bash
 npm install planetscale-node
 ```

-{%change%} Now replace `backend/lambda.ts` with the following.
+{%change%} Now replace `backend/functions/lambda.ts` with the following.

 ```ts
 import { PSDB } from "planetscale-node";